qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/loadlayer.rst

 providers:

 .. index::
-   pair: Loading; OGR layers
+   pair: Loading; GDAL layers

-* OGR library (Shapefile and many other file formats) --- data source is the path to the file:
+* GDAL library (Shapefile and many other file formats) --- data source is the path to the file:

   * for Shapefile: